 will be charged through at cost.
 Details available upon request.

 HOW RJOC ASSESSES THE SUITABILITY OF YOUR TRADING

-suitable for you according to our understanding of the information you have given us when you completed the
+responsible for the account, according to our understanding of the information you have given us when

-The suitability factors that guide us in our decision as to an product’s suitability include what we understand by
+The suitability factors that guide us in our decision as to a product’s suitability include what we understand

-therefore necessary to ensure that you have the available liquidity to ensure that commodity futures and/or
+is therefore necessary to ensure that you have the available liquidity to ensure that commodity futures